VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_7 Indirect_Syscalls/Chapter_7 LAB_Playbook.md

 #### Memory Address Syscall Instruction
-In the next step, we want to get the effective memory address from the syscall instruction in the syscall stub of the native function by adding the necessary offset to the start address of the native function that we retrieved in the previous step.
-To get the memory address from the syscall instruction, we need to add 12bytes.
-Why 12 bytes?
+In the next step, we want to get the effective memory address from the ``syscall`` instruction in the ``syscall stub`` of the native function by adding the necessary offset to the start address of the native function that we retrieved in the previous step.
+To get the memory address from the syscall instruction, we need to add ``12-bytes``.
+Why 12-bytes?
 Because this is the offset calculated from the start address of the native function.

 <details>
     <p align="center">
 <img width="900" src="https://github.com/VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/assets/50073731/ba7fa1f5-be69-46d7-b564-6546089c0ad0">